Generic Name: conivaptan hydrochloride

 Vaprisol is compatible with 5% Dextrose Injection.
 Vaprisol is physically and chemically compatible with 0.9% Sodium Chloride Injection for up to 48 hours when the two solutions are co-administered via a Y-site connection at a flow rate for Vaprisol of 4.2 mL/hour and at flow rates for 0.9% Sodium Chloride Injection of either 2.1 mL/hour or 6.3 mL/hour.

-Vaprisol has been shown to be incompatible with both Lactated Ringer's Injection and furosemide injection when these products are mixed in the same container; therefore, do not combine Vaprisol with these products in the same intravenous line or container.
+Vaprisol is incompatible with both Lactated Ringer's Injection and furosemide injection when these products are mixed in the same container; therefore, do not combine Vaprisol with these products in the same intravenous line or container.

-Vaprisol should also not be combined with any other product in the same intravenous line or container.
+Do not combine Vaprisol with any other product in the same intravenous line or container.

 Do not remove container from overwrap until ready for use.
 The overwrap is a moisture and light barrier.
 The inner container maintains the sterility of the product.